bloominstituteoftechnology/HTTP-AJAX/README.md

 {
   name: should be a string,
   age: should be a number,
-  email: should be a string,
+  email: should be a string
 }
 ```